jspahrsummers/enemy-of-the-state/Enemy of the State.md

 ---

+# [fit] Presentation available at
+# [fit] github.com/jspahrsummers/enemy-of-the-state

+^ Before I get started, I want to point out that all of these slides, and my notes, are available on GitHub.
+The README of this repository also contains links to every paper, talk, and post that I’ll referenced here.

+---

 ![autoplay](Media/nyantocat.mov)

-^ First of all, let me introduce myself.
+^ Now, let me introduce myself.
 My name is Justin Spahr-Summers, and I work on GitHub for Mac and GitHub for Windows.

 ---